 Learn how to install Notepad++ in Ubuntu with a single click.
-Notepad++ is a popular open-source code editor for Windows, but via WINE it also run on Linux.
+Notepad++ is an open-source code editor for Windows but can be installed on Ubuntu via Snappy.

 A new version of the Brackets text editor is available to download, and Adobe say the Linux build is 'at par with what you get on Mac and Windows'.

 Sublime Text 3 has been officially released!
 I know; it feels like you’ve been using the beta builds for what feels like an eternity — but, at long last, a new stable release of the […]